 Tilicho Lake

-One of the hidden gems in Nepal is the world’s highest Lake, Tilicho Lake.
-It is 4919 meters above sea level.
-Tilicho is not only famous for being the highest lake, but it is renowned for its beauty and the elegance it provides when one visits the place.
+One of Nepal's hidden gems is the world's highest Lake, Tilicho Lake, which sits at 4,919 meters above sea level.
+Tilicho is not only famous for being the highest Lake but also for its beauty and elegance.
 Just ahead of Tilicho Apex is Lake Tilicho, which has a surface area of 1.853 mi2.
-Tilicho Lake is situated in Annapurna Conservation of the Manag district of Nepal.
+Tilicho Lake is situated in the Annapurna Conservation of the Manang district of Nepal.

-The route to Tilicho is often incredible since it offers a breathtaking view of Mt.
-Himlung and Mount Manaslu and numerous other minor peaks on the coastline between the Annapurna and Manaslu Ranges.
-But there’s nowhere where individuals will see the stream flow, and the pond is loaded with icy clear waters of glaciers.
+The route to Tilicho is often incredible, offering breathtaking views of Mt.
+Himlung, Mount Manaslu, and numerous other minor peaks along the coastline between the Annapurna and Manaslu Ranges.
+But there's nowhere individuals can see the stream flow, and the pond is full of icy, clear glacial water.

-The best times of year to visit or travel across Tilicho Lake are in the spring, between March and April, and in the fall, between October and November.
-Due to the excellent awareness and beneficial weather, autumn is the best season for traveling.
-After the monsoon, the scenery is covered in lush disciplines and different types of crops.
-If the climate is favorable and the accessibility is good, the trek through the Annapurna Himalayan region can be enjoyable.
+The best times of year to visit or travel across Tilicho Lake are in the Spring, between March and April, and in the fall, between October and November.
+Autumn is the best travel season due to the excellent weather and beneficial conditions.
+After the monsoon, the scenery is lush, with fields of different crops.
+If the weather is favorable and access is good, the trek through the Annapurna Himalayan region can be enjoyable.

 The second-best travel duration is springtime, from early March to late May.
-The best time for trekkers to visit Tilicho Lake is in the spring.
-Travelers should, if at all feasible, keep delaying their journey all through the rainy season.
+Trekkers should visit Tilicho Lake, which is at its best in Spring.
+If feasible, travelers should defer their journey throughout the rainy season.

-However, The Tilicho Lake is along the way to Mesokanto-La pass, a side trip of the Annapurna circuit trekking trail, and the bottom of the Tilicho Peak between Manang and Dhaulagiri districts of Nepal.
+However, Tilicho Lake is along the way to the Mesokanto-La pass, a side trip on the Annapurna circuit trekking trail, and is at the base of Tilicho Peak, between the Manang and Dhaulagiri districts of Nepal.

 Gangapurna Lake

-An ice lake in Nepal’s Manang, Gandaki Provincial capital, is called Gangapurna Lake.
+Gangapurna Lake is an ice lake in Nepal's Manang, the Gandaki Provincial capital.
 It was created by glacial ice from Khangsar, Annapurna IV, and Mt.
 Gangapurna (7,454m), respectively.
-It is located next to Manang Valley.
-Similarly, The Lake is on the way to the Annapurna Circuit trekking trail.
+The Lake is located next to Manang Valley, which is on the way to the Annapurna Circuit trekking trail.

-Recently, it has been known that Gangapurna, a glacial lake, is getting narrower as sedimentary and other debris move alarmingly quickly through the Lake’s inlet port bodies of water.
+Recently, it has been reported that Gangapurna, a glacial lake, is narrowing as sediment and other debris are moving alarmingly quickly through the Lake's inlet channels.

-The Lake has a surface area of 21.08 hectares and, which covers an area of 21.08 hectares, has reportedly lost about a third of its depth.
+The Lake has a surface area of 21.08 hectares and has reportedly lost about a third of its depth.
 To stop the flow of soil and deposits, a straight-back wall has now been constructed with a spending plan of Rs 1 million provided by the rural district.
-The lake is situated in the Annapurna Conservation of Nepal.
+The Lake is situated in the Annapurna Conservation Area of Nepal.

 Birendra Lake